sean-galloway/machine-learning-challenge/README.md

 ### Model-1 Logistic Regression

 * Using StandardScaler resulted in better scores that MinMaxScaler.
-* For feature selection, all of the supplied features used.
+* For feature selection, all of the supplied features are used.
 It is noticed that a dramatic drop off in accuracy occurs if any features are left out.
 * The results are:
   * Training: 0.548
   * Testing: 0.565